-Better Mortgage, founded in 2014, is a relative newcomer to the online direct mortgage lending scene.
+Better, founded in 2014, is a relative newcomer to the online direct mortgage lending scene.
 The startup’s mission is to disrupt the mortgage process by “taking apart old mortgage infrastructure and replacing it with thoughtful technology.”
 This means a better and quicker online loan experience for borrowers.
-In addition to digital optimization, Better Mortgage promises competitive prices with the $1,000 guarantee.
-If a customer receives a cheaper loan estimate, Better Mortgage will either pay the customer $1,000 or charge that much less.

-At the moment, Better Mortgage offers fixed-rate or adjustable-rate conventional and jumbo loans.
-Customers interested in government-backed loans, such as FHA, VA or USDA, won’t find these products offered at Better Mortgage.
+At the moment, Better offers fixed-rate or adjustable-rate conventional and jumbo loans, as well as FHA loans.
+Customers interested in certain government-backed loans, such as VA or USDA, won’t find these products offered at Better.

 National Mortgage Rates

-What Kind of Mortgage Can I Get With Better Mortgage?
+What Kind of Mortgage Can I Get With Better?

-Better Mortgage offers conventional and jumbo fixed-rate loans and adjustable-rate loans.
-You won’t find specialty loan types such as FHA, VA or USDA at this online-based company.
+Better offers conventional and jumbo fixed-rate loans and adjustable-rate loans.
+Aside from FHA loans, you won’t find specialty loan types, like VA or USDA, at this online-based company.

 Jumbo loan: Conventional loans generally have a purchase limit that’s determined by the county the home is in.
-If you’re planning on buying an expensive home above the conforming limits, you’ll apply for what’s called a jumbo loan.
-Better Mortgage offers jumbo fixed-rate and ARM loans.
+For most counties, this limit is $510,400, but in some others, it's significantly higher at $765,600.
+So if you’re planning on buying an expensive home above the aforementioned conforming limits, you’ll apply for what’s called a jumbo loan.
+Better offers jumbo fixed-rate and ARM loans.